lk-geimfari/lk-geimfari.github.io/_posts/2022-10-03-generating-secrets-in-clojure.md

 #object["[B" 0x3b2454e9 "[B@3b2454e9"]
 ```

-#### How many bytes should tokens use?
+##### How many bytes should tokens use?

 To be secure against brute-force attacks, tokens need to have sufficient randomness.
-Unfortunately, what is considered sufficient will necessarily increase as computers get more powerful and able to make more guesses in a shorter period.
+The number of random bits needed for a token depends on the application, but 256 bits
+is considered to be cryptographically strong.

-I would recommend using at 64 bytes (512 bits).
+Personally, I would recommend using 64 bytes (`512 bits`).